navidrome/website/content/en/docs/gsoc/_index.md

 * Skill level: Medium
 * Required abilities: Go and React.JS
-* Expected outcome: Ability to have a single search field operating accross all the library
+* Expected outcome: Ability to have a single search field operating across all the library

 #### Links and further reading